Environmental Services Program

 Staff in the air quality monitoring section operate a variety of instruments at many locations around the state as part of a network to monitor air pollutants known to affect people's health.
 In addition, staff conduct special air quality studies.

-Certain air monitoring data is available on the Internet.
-This includes:
+Air monitoring data available on the Internet includes:

 - Historical averages (graphs updated monthly, rest updated quarterly on a four month delay).